Is The Entrepreneurial Mindset Compatible With Managing a Boutique Consultancy?

 This repetition pays off in many ways:

-• It reduces costs as processes get automated and optimised over time
+- It reduces costs as processes get standardised and optimised over time, delivery efficiency dramatically improves

-• It allows boutique consultancies to increase their prices as their methodology and outcomes improve over time
+- It allows boutique consultancies to increase their prices as their methodology and outcomes improve over time and become a proprietary differentiation asset

-• It continuously deepens expertise in a narrow field, making that expertise increasingly valuable
+- It continuously deepens expertise in a narrow field, making that expertise increasingly valuable.
+It grows the expertise reputation in the market

 While the entrepreneurial nature of some boutique consultancy owners may be entirely at odds with the notion of repetition – day in and day out – I would argue that it means that the actual benefits of repetition just haven’t been uncovered yet.